-MO5609 Directed Reading in Modern History 2 SCOTCAT Credits: 40 SCQF Level 11 Semester: 2
+MO5609 Directed Reading in Modern History 2 SCOTCAT Credits: 40 SCQF Level 11 Semester: 1 or 2 Planned timetable: To be arranged.

 This module offers a directed reading project designed to encourage the development of skills of historical analysis through concentrated study of a topic chosen by the student.
 The project offers the student the opportunity to develop skills of research, analysis and presentation prior to the dissertation.
 As such, it will serve as a useful transition between the more structured teaching which characterises undergraduate work and the independence of postgraduate dissertations.
 The project will generally take the form of a bibliographical essay or primary research on a narrowly defined topic, but the guidelines are sufficiently flexible to accommodate new developments in learning and information dissemination.